rombrew/phobia/doc/InputAnalogKnob.md

 ## Configuration

 First you need to figure out how the controller receives analog signals.
-Use these registers to view analog values from knob inputs.
+Use these registers to view analog voltages on interface inputs.

 	(pmc) reg ap.knob_in_ANG
 	(pmc) reg ap.knob_in_BRK